Verapamil HCl 60 mg Slow Release Capsules

 Formula Information

-Verapamil HCl 60 mg Slow Release Capsules is a prescription medication used to treat a variety of conditions, including hypertension, angina, and certain types of arrhythmias.
-This formulation is designed to provide a slow and steady release of the active ingredient, verapamil hydrochloride, over a period of time.
-This helps to ensure that the medication is absorbed and utilized by the body more effectively.
+Verapamil HCl 60 mg Slow Release Capsules is a prescription medication primarily used to manage conditions such as hypertension, angina, and certain types of arrhythmias.
+This particular formulation is compounded with Methocel E4M, a controlled-release polymer, which ensures a gradual and sustained release of the active ingredient, verapamil hydrochloride, over an extended period of time.
+This slow-release mechanism enhances the absorption and utilization of the medication by the body, thereby maximizing its therapeutic effects.

-Verapamil HCl 60 mg Slow Release Capsules is generally well tolerated, but may cause side effects such as dizziness, headache, nausea, and fatigue.
-Patients should talk to their doctor or pharmacist if they experience any of these side effects.
+While Verapamil HCl 60 mg Slow Release Capsules is generally well tolerated, it may cause some side effects such as dizziness, headache, nausea, and fatigue.
+It is important for patients to communicate with their healthcare provider if they experience any of these side effects.
+The slow-release formulation also offers the advantage of reduced dosing frequency, which can lead to improved patient compliance, especially for medications requiring a controlled and prolonged release profile.

 Drug Interactions

 Verapamil HCl 60 mg Slow Release Capsules may interact with certain antibiotics, antifungals, calcium channel blockers, HIV/AIDS medications, or heart rhythm medications.
-Tell your doctor if you are taking any of these medications.
+If you are taking any of these medications, it is important to inform your doctor.

-Verapamil HCl 60 mg Slow Release Capsules is used to treat certain disease states, including hypertension, angina, and arrhythmias.
-It works by blocking certain chemicals in the body that cause the heart to beat faster.
-It also helps to relax the blood vessels, which can help to lower blood pressure.
+Verapamil HCl 60 mg Slow Release Capsules are used to treat certain disease states, including hypertension, angina, and arrhythmias.
+They work by blocking certain chemicals in the body that cause the heart to beat faster and help to relax the blood vessels, which can help to lower blood pressure.

-If you have any questions about the interactions of Verapamil HCl 60 mg Slow Release Capsules, please reach out to us.
+If you have any questions about the interactions of Verapamil HCl 60 mg Slow Release Capsules, please do not hesitate to reach out for further information.

 How Does it Work